The Way It Is (Keyshia Cole album): Commercial performance

+In the United Kingdom, The Way It Is reached a peak position of 184 on the UK Albums Chart, signifying its reception to the European music markets.
+However, the album showed stronger performance on the UK R&B Albums chart, where it soared to number 17.
+Impressively, it maintained its presence on the R&B chart for a total of 17 weeks, indicating sustained popularity and resonating with a significant audience for an extended period.

 Legacy and impact

 With the release of her debut album and the combined commercial success of its singles, Cole had established herself a successful solo artist.
 The album led her to successful endeavors post 2005 until the release of her second album Just like You (2007), including making guest appearances on several other artists' albums, songs landing on successful soundtracks for films such as Mission: Impossible III and Step Up (both in 2006), her first starring TV role in the reality television series Keyshia Cole: The Way It Is, and receiving ten non-consecutive nominations at six major award ceremonies in all.
 Via her Instagram page, American singer Ari Lennox named The Way It Is as "one of the most phenomenal debut albums ever", continuing with "This joint is a classic and forever cranks!" and then hashtagged four of the album's songs.

 Web publication Rated R&B celebrated The Way It Is's fifteenth anniversary and highlighted its two singles "(I Just Want It) To Be Over" and "Love", along with Cole's breakthrough performance of "I Should Have Cheated" at the 2005 Vibe Awards and complimented four other songs from the album.
 The editor, Antwane Folk wrote about the album's lyrical content and sound, describing the songs as "bittersweet songs" and "resilient anthems".
 Folk later went on to call The Way It Is "a masterpiece that stands on the strength of hard work and dedication".